- Prospective Students

 If you have any FBE-curriculum-related questions, please email your inquiries to our Administrative Coordinator Helen Pitts at the following address, firstname.lastname@example.org.
 If your question can benefit others, it will be added to this FAQ list.
 There is a separate CFA FAQ.
 Thank you very much.

-How can I get in contact with one of FBE's professors?
++How can I get in contact with one of FBE's professors? -How can I get in contact with one of FBE's professors?

 However, for some electives, instructors of more advanced courses have made some rare exceptions.
 Should you be willing to work harder and take the course and its pre-requisite concurrently, you need your instructor?s approval.
 You should first obtain the pre-requisite waiver form from the undergraduate advisement office located in BRI104, once you fill out the necessary information on the form, then you can proceed to obtain the instructor?s signature.
 Only the faculty member teaching the course for which the pre-requisite exists can give you permission to take that course.
 (Note that, to grant your request, your instructor might ask for additional documentation or proof from you).
 Once the instructor signs your pre-requisite waiver form, you have effectively received the permission to register for both courses simultaneously.
 Finally, you need to bring your signed pre-requisite waiver form back to BRI104 to complete your registration.